There is nothing like beating a subject to death. But, in this case, it’s worth every word.

 The best way to remove a tick is to use fine-point tweezers and grab the tick as close to the skin surface as possible.
 Pull backwards gently but firmly, using an even, steady pressure.
 Do your best not to jerk or twist.
 Don’t squeeze, crush or puncture the tick’s body, the fluids inside may contain infection-causing organisms.
 After removing the tick, wash the skin and your hands thoroughly with hot soap and water.
 If any mouth part of the tick remain in the skin, leave them alone.
 They will be expelled on their own.
 It could take weeks.
 Trying to remove them will only cause you unnecessary pain.

-For the deer tick, Ixodes scapularis, deer are the preferred host of the deer tick, but they can also be found on small rodents.
+For the deer tick, Ixodes scapularis, deer are the preferred host, but they can also be found on small rodents.
 After the female is engorged, the tick drops off and overwinters in the leaf litter of the forest floor.
 The following spring, she will lay several hundred to a few thousand eggs in clusters.
 They are very hardy creatures.
 They will be active even after a moderate to severe frost, as daytime temperatures can warm them enough to keep them actively searching for a host.
 In the spring, they are one of the first invertebrates to become active.

 It may be monotonous to keep hearing about the health hazards of being infected by a deer tick, but it’s one that needs to be repeated.